grnarayanan/polling-bot/README.md

 `/edit <option> <content>` - Edit the content of the poll

-- Options are 'name', 'description', and 'choice'
+- Options are 'name', 'description', 'choice', and 'duration' (to alter how long the poll is open for [default is 5 mins])

 `/vote <choice #>` - Vote for a choice in the poll